DeveloperCielo/API-3.0/source/english.md

 ## Rehabilitating a Recurrent Order

-To Rehabilitate a recurring order, just makke a Put as the example.
+To Rehabilitate a recurrent order, just make a Put as the example.

 ### Request